MSS40316 Certificate IV in Competitive Systems and Practices

 - Face to Face instruction in a designated quiet area

-- Component of self-paced study (as required) and
+- Component of self-paced study to research and prepare for assessments

 - Workplace supervision